Rajah01/Alarm.bat/README.md

  &nbsp; &nbsp;range 161-255, display correctly in Messages.
 Unicode messages in range 32-255 also display &nbsp; &nbsp;correctly with /C <i><b>if Clipboarded as Unicode</b></i>.
 Select the ANSI codepage for your &nbsp; &nbsp;locale in User Configuration, line 21 (default=1252).
-YMMV -- test individual characters to &nbsp; &nbsp;ascertain that they print.
+YMMV -- test individual characters to &nbsp; &nbsp;ascertain that they display.

  ------------------------

-Substitution strings may be used to print (and, if sensible, speak) messages containing control &nbsp; &nbsp;characters which have special meaning to Windows/DOS, or to the Batch processor, in &nbsp; &nbsp;contexts particular to each character.
+Substitution strings may be used to display (or, if sensible, speak) messages containing control &nbsp; &nbsp;characters which have special meaning to Windows/DOS, or to the Batch processor, in &nbsp; &nbsp;contexts particular to each character.
 Many control characters cannot be directly &nbsp; &nbsp;manipulated by BATch files.
 Mileage WILL vary; the only way to know for sure whether